dzchen314/NBA.com-scaper/README.md

 # NBA.com-scaper
-Python script for scraping data from NBA.com
+Simple working Python script for scraping data from NBA.com

 This script utilizes Python requests based on cURL information pulled from NBA.com stats pages and converts json data into a pandas dataframe that is written to csv.